XLSForm/xlsform.github.io/xlsform-standard.md

 |         |  string  | address  | Respondent's address | w4 |
 |         |  end group  |   |  |  |

 See this [blog post](http://blog.enketo.org/gorgeous-grid/) for more information on creating Grid forms.
-The grid theme XLSForm example is [here](https://docs.google.com/spreadsheets/d/1Z4gHZQTr5FibRK-Aj198WlNdMZghEBZlyWhmPZXjzJQ/edit?usp=sharing)
+The Grid theme XLSForm example is [here](https://docs.google.com/spreadsheets/d/1Z4gHZQTr5FibRK-Aj198WlNdMZghEBZlyWhmPZXjzJQ/edit?usp=sharing).

+### Advanced Notes

+##### Visually combining notes

+The XLSForm format only allows one of each type of media (image, video, audio) to be added to a **note** question (ie, you cannot have more than one media file or type in a single **note** field).
+To work around this limitation, subsequent notes will now be visually merged together so that they appear as one note in your form.
+Practically speaking, this means you can include multiple **note** fields one after another in your XLSForm.
+When viewing the form, the notes will automatically appear as one note.
+See the example web form [here](https://notes.enketo.org/webform), and the XLSForm source [here](https://docs.google.com/spreadsheet/ccc?key=0Al3Mw5sknZoPdDRvaXlrR19GTklyNHJQak9tT1ZtSVE&usp=sharing#gid=0).

-### Styling notes
+##### Styling notes

+XLSForm supports a limited subset of Markdown syntax for styling notes in your form.

+* *emphasize* words by wrapping them inside ``_`` or ``*``
+* **strongly emphasize** words by wrapping them inside ``__`` or ``**``
+* a link can be added by using ``[name of link](url)``
+* add a line break where you want it with Ctrl-Enter or Ctrl-Alt-Enter (may be different key combination for some spreadsheet software)

+Check out the blog post on styling and combining notes [here](http://blog.enketo.org/better-notes/).

 ### More Resources

-Your first stop for more resources should be [formhub university](http://formhub.org/formhub_u/), an account on formhub with many forms that you can download and inspect to learn about features.
-The [XLSform standard document](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFZSY3BOZWtGeTdxWGQ1clZoVEZkamc&usp=sharing) can guide you through the specific input types, column headers, and so on that are legitimate syntax in XLSforms.
-If you are still confused, you can just email opendatakit@googlegroups.com, or search the list for previous threads which may have answered your question.
-If you want to dig in deeper to understand xforms and go beyond xlsforms, here are some resources to understand them:
+The [XLSform standard document](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFZSY3BOZWtGeTdxWGQ1clZoVEZkamc&usp=sharing) can guide you through the specific input types, column headers, and so on that are legitimate syntax in XLSForms.
+If you want to dig in deeper to understand XForms and go beyond XLSForms, here are some resources to understand them:

 * Form guidelines: [http://code.google.com/p/opendatakit/wiki/XFormDesignGuidelines](http://code.google.com/p/opendatakit/wiki/XFormDesignGuidelines)
 * Form design tutorial: [https://bitbucket.org/javarosa/javarosa/wiki/buildxforms](https://bitbucket.org/javarosa/javarosa/wiki/buildxforms)